pieroproietti/penguins-eggs/README.md

 scared, penguins-eggs is a console command - really very simple - if you are able to open a terminal, you can use it.

-# That Distro you can use
+# That distros you can use
 Eggs is born using Debian 9 and Debian 10, I test it on Debian Buster and Linux Mind Debian Edition (LMDE4).
 You can try it on others distros and give a feedback.